172nd Cavalry Regiment: Interwar period

 Company H, 172nd Infantry was originally organized as the Machine Gun Company, 1st Infantry, but was redesignated Company H on 1 April 1921.
 Company M, 172nd Infantry, was first organized at Burlington on 15 January 1920.
 On 1 April 1921, it was redesignated Company K; a new Company M was subsequently organized at Barre.
 In fall 1939, howitzer companies in National Guard infantry regiments were disbanded.
 On 1 October, the Howitzer Company, 172nd Infantry, at Bennington, was redesignated as Company I, while on 2 October, the existing Company I at Brattleboro was absorbed as part of the Headquarters Company already in that city.

-The 172nd Infantry was commanded by Colonel Ernest W. Gibson from 17 March 1922–17 December 1923, Colonel John W. Tinker from 27 December 1923–28 December 1929, Colonel Murdock A. Campbell from 28 December 1929–16 February 1933, Colonel Leonard F. Wing from 16 February 1933–2 July 1938, and Colonel Reginald W. Buzzell from 2 July 1938 to November 1941.
+The 172nd Infantry was commanded by Colonel Ernest W. Gibson from 17 March 1922 – 17 December 1923, Colonel John W. Tinker from 27 December 1923 – 28 December 1929, Colonel Murdock A. Campbell from 28 December 1929 – 16 February 1933, Colonel Leonard F. Wing from 16 February 1933 – 2 July 1938, and Colonel Reginald W. Buzzell from 2 July 1938 to November 1941.
 The 2nd Battalion was organized in December 1922 with faculty members of Norwich University and cadets of its ROTC program, and remained substantially organized as such until 1941.
-Regimental elements were called up for riot control during labor troubles at paper mills in Bellows Falls and Wilder from 25 July–5 August 1921, flood relief duty at Waterbury and Montpelier, from 3–21 November 192, riot control during a granite workers’ strike at Barre, 8 May–3 June 1930, and the 3rd Battalion performed flood relief duty at Bennington, Windsor and Brattleboro from 18–22 March 1936.
+Regimental elements were called up for riot control during labor troubles at paper mills in Bellows Falls and Wilder from 25 July–5 August 1921, flood relief duty at Waterbury and Montpelier, from 3–21 November 192, riot control during a granite workers’ strike at Barre, 8 May–3 June 1930, and the 3rd Battalion performed flood relief duty at Bennington, Windsor and Brattleboro from 18 to 22 March 1936.
 The 172nd Infantry was inducted into federal service on 24 February 1941 and moved to Camp Blanding, Florida.